dcube/terraform-azurerm-dcube-data-core/README.md

 - A Core resource group in which core resources will be created.
 Default value: ***rg-data-core-{var.environment}-{var.region_code}-01***
 - A SPN to run the CI/CD
 - If you use Azure Devops: a Service Connection associated with the previous SPN
-- If you use Gihub: put client ID et Client secret of the previous SPN in Environment variables
+- If you use Github: put client ID et Client secret of the previous SPN in Environment variables

 Log Analytics Workspace can either be created by terraform or be specified as a data source (if you want this resource to be used by other projects).
 If you want Terraform to create a Log Analytics Workspace, assign variable ***create_log_analytics_workspace*** to true.
 Default is false